WorkedUpShoury/alibaba_rfq_scraper/README.md

 **RFQHarvester** is a general-purpose Python-based scraper for extracting **Request for Quotation (RFQ)** data from sourcing platforms with structured listing pages.
 It is designed for ethical, research-oriented, and compliant usage scenarios.

 > ⚠️ *This project is a proof of concept.
 Please ensure your usage complies with the terms of service and legal requirements of any platform you target.*
+> Scraping RFQs must be done ethically and within terms of service.
+Legitimate uses include:
+> Internal automation for companies monitoring buyer activity
+> Research and analysis
+> Controlled environments where access is permitted

 ---